python/cpython/Doc/library/datetime.rst

 .. method:: tzinfo.utcoffset(dt)

-   Returns the dfference between local time and UTC as a :class:`timedelta` object.
+   Return the difference between local time and UTC as a :class:`timedelta` object.
    One must add this offset to UTC to arrive at local time.

    This represents the *total* offset from UTC; for example, if a